casouri/collab-mode/src/README.md

 I want collab-mode to be:
-- Usable out-of-the-box, so we have builtin NAT traversal and run a signaling server (perhaps even a TURN server?).
+- Usable out-of-the-box, so we have builtin NAT traversal and run a signaling server (perhaps even a TURN server in the future?).
 In the future the editor frontend should auto-download binary and run it, etc, etc.
 - Limited in scope, we focus on realtime, temporary collaboration.
 For non-realtime collaboration you have Git; for permanent realtime you have Google Docs.
 Collab-mode would be something that you use for